Helping the Addicted Person

 Christian Counseling Can Help You Deal with Addiction

-“family hike,” courtesy of woodleywonderworks, Flickr CreativeCommons (CC BY 2.0); “Urrghh…,” courtesy of Sarah, Flickr CreativeCommons (CC BY 2.0)
+“HOPE,” courtesy of david pacey, Flickr CreativeCommons (CC BY 2.0); “Iris Iaevigata,” courtesy of Tanaka Juuyoh, Flickr CreativeCommons (CC BY 2.0)

 Disclaimer: Articles are intended for informational purposes only and do not constitute medical advice; the Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 All opinions expressed by authors and quoted sources are their own and do not necessarily reflect the opinions of the editors, publishers or editorial boards of Seattle Christian Counseling, PLLC.
 This website does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Site.
 Reliance on any information provided by this website is solely at your own risk.